Offshore wind farm

-The €1bn ($1.3bn) project was developed by E.ON Climate & Renewables.
-It is on thee company’s first commercial wind project in Germany and will produce 720GWh of clean energy a year, which will be enough to power approximately 300,000 homes.
+The €1bn ($1.3bn) project was developed by EON Climate & Renewables.
+It is the company’s first commercial wind project in Germany and will produce 720GWh of clean energy a year, which will be sufficient to power approximately 300,000 homes.

 Construction of the wind farm began in January 2014 and commissioning was completed in October 2015.
 The project is expected to offset 740,000t of carbon emissions a year.